vibewell25/vibewell/docs/docs/guides/PROJECT-IMPROVEMENTS-SUMMARY.md

 ## Conclusion

-The implemented improvements provide a solid foundation for enhancing the quality, performance, and security of the Vibewell application.
+The implemented improvements provide a solid foundation for enhancing the quality, performance, and security of the VibeWell application.
 By systematically addressing testing, performance, and security concerns, we've established a framework that will support the long-term health and maintainability of the codebase.

 The next phase of work should focus on implementing these tools and strategies within the application code, fixing existing test failures, and gradually increasing test coverage across the codebase.